ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Transport System Implementation

-This section defines the key concepts of the Transport System of the Transport Services Architecture.
+This section defines the key concepts of the Transport Services Architecture.

 * Transport System: This consists of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.